wearetheframers/frame-core-wip/plugins/audio_transcription_plugin/README.md

 - Record and transcribe audio
 - Analyze transcriptions to create notes
+- Continuous monitoring of audio for sounds above a certain decibel level
-- Continuous recording and transcription
+- Optional transcription of detected sounds

 ## Installation